reststate/reststate-client/README.md

 `create()`

 Creates a new record.
-The object passed in should follow the JSON API object format, but the `type` can be omitted:
+The object passed in should follow the JSON:API object format, but the `type` can be omitted:

 ```js
 widgetResource.create({